 Simply put, Solid State Drives are the next generation equivalent of Hard Disk Drives.
-Since the anatomy and working intricacies of both are too diverse and require an in-depth knowledge of hardwares to understand, I’ll try to explain why SSDs are so much faster than HDDs in the simplest way possible.
+Since the anatomy and working intricacies of both are too diverse and require an in-depth knowledge of hardware to understand, I’ll try to explain why SSDs are so much faster than HDDs in the simplest way possible.

 Now the head can only be in one place at any one time, and it takes time to move that head from one location to another.
 Even if it’s only a 1mm away, it will still take a few milliseconds to move the head for data to be accessed, and hence the delay in response.

 So SSD powered hosting = faster input/output speeds = immediate access of the stored data = reduced loading time and swift performance for your website = happy visitor/customer = high conversion rates = MONEY!

-No latency: The key advantage is that SSDs are much faster than an HDD.
+- No latency: The key advantage is that SSDs are much faster than an HDD.

 - Faster Access time.

-• Greater data throughput.
+- Greater data throughput.

 - Less power usage.

 - No heat generation.

 - High durability.

-• No need for fragmentation.
+- No need for fragmentation.

-High Stability: As already mentioned, since SSDs don’t need unstable rotating discs, they’re less prone to ‘skipping’ during data encryption and decryption process, thereby ensuring that every single piece of information/activity on your website is properly stored.
+- High Stability: As already mentioned, since SSDs don’t need unstable rotating discs, they’re less prone to ‘skipping’ during data encryption and decryption process, thereby ensuring that every single piece of information/activity on your website is properly stored.

 There are two sides to every coin and SSDs are no exception.
 One biggest short coming of SSDs is COST!

-• SSDs are very expensive and their price per gigabyte of data storage is much larger when compared to traditional HDDs.
+- SSDs are very expensive and their price per gigabyte of data storage is much larger when compared to traditional HDDs.
 If you choose an SSD for your server, you’ll have to pay more for less space.

-• While the validity of this claim is still under debate, there is a conception out there that while SSDs have great download speeds, they can’t write data nearly as fast as an HDD.
+- While the validity of this claim is still under debate, there is a conception out there that while SSDs have great download speeds, they can’t write data nearly as fast as an HDD.

 - While an HDD gives warning signs before failing, SSD doesn’t.
 It it’s going to fail, it fails.
 Simple as that.
 You don’t get any chance to take pre-emptive actions.

 Wrapping things up:

 With the price tag it comes along with, SSD hosting surely is only for those with websites that have lots of dynamically generated content & are heavy to read.

 You can easily see a very visible difference in your website and its applications’ performance on upgrading from an HDD to an SSD.
-On technology front, SDDs are miles ahead of HDDs and if you’ve the capital, there is no reason why you shouldn’t go for them.
+On the technology front, SDDs are miles ahead of HDDs and if you’ve the capital, there is no reason why you shouldn’t go for them.